mckinsey/vizro/vizro-core/docs/pages/tutorials/explore_components.md

 bar chart that visualizes the GDP development per continent since 1952.

 Remember, you can combine and arrange various types of `components` on a dashboard page.
-For more in-depth information on using and configuring different `components`, refer to the user guide for [components](../user_guides/components.md).
+For more in-depth information on using and configuring different `components`, refer to our user guides on [components](../user_guides/graph.md).
 It serves as a detailed resource to learn about the wide range of `components` available and how to make the most of them in your dashboards.

 ??? info "Further information for `components`"
     Currently available types of `components`: